vmware-samples/vcenter-event-broker-appliance/docs/kb/intro-about.md

 # VMware Event Broker Appliance

-The [VMware Event Broker Appliance](https://flings.vmware.com/vmware-event-broker-appliance#summary){:target="_blank"} Fling enables customers to unlock the hidden potential of events in the SDDC to easily create [event-driven automation](https://octo.vmware.com/vsphere-power-event-driven-automation/){:target="_blank"} and take vCenter Server Events to the next level!
-Extending vSphere by easily triggering custom or prebuilt actions to deliver powerful integrations within your datacenter across public cloud has never been more easier before.
+The [VMware Event Broker Appliance](https://flings.vmware.com/vmware-event-broker-appliance#summary) Fling enables customers to unlock the hidden potential of events in their SDDC to easily create [event-driven automation](https://octo.vmware.com/vsphere-power-event-driven-automation/).
+The VMware Event Broker Appliance includes support for vCenter Server and VMware Horizon events as well as any valid `CloudEvent` through the native webhook event provider.
+Easily triggering custom or prebuilt actions to deliver powerful integrations within your datacenter across public cloud has never been more easier before.
+A detailed list of use cases and possibilities with VMware Event Broker Appliance is available [here](https://vmweventbroker.io)

 VMware Event Broker Appliance is provided as a virtual appliance that can be deployed to any vSphere-based infrastructure, including an on-premises and/or any public cloud environment running on vSphere such as VMware Cloud on AWS or VMware Cloud on DellEMC.

-With this appliance, end-users, partners and independent software vendors only have to write minimal business logic without going through a steep learning curve of understanding vSphere APIs.
-We believe this solution offers a better user experience in solving existing problems for vSphere operators.
-More importantly, it will enable new integration use cases and workflows to grow the vSphere ecosystem and community, similar to what AWS has achieved with AWS Lambda.
+With this solution, end-users, partners and independent software vendors only have to write minimal business logic without going through a steep learning curve understanding the vSphere or Horizon APIs.
+As such, we believe this solution not only offers a better user experience in solving existing problems for VI/Cloud Admins, SRE/Operators, Automation Engineers and 3rd Party Vendors.
+More importantly, it will enable new integration use cases and workflows to grow the VMware ecosystem and community, similar to what AWS has achieved with AWS Lambda.

 ## Use Cases